isw-kudos/huddo-docs/docs/boards/supported-versions.md

-# Supported Verions
+# Supported Versions / Compatibility

-Huddo Boards Docker supports the following versions
+Huddo Boards Docker has been tested and confirmed working with the following versions

 |            | Minimum | Maximum  |
 | ---------- | ------- | -------- |